alouradou/eleventy-nextcloud-photo-gallery/README.md

 ├── /Images  # Can be changed with `ALBUM_PATH` environment variable in `.env` │   ├── 2024
 │   │   ├── Event 1
-│   │   │   ├── README.md  # Optional: Describe your Event!
+│   │   │   ├── README.md  # Optional+TODO: Describe your Event!
 │   │   │   ├── Image1.jpg
 │   │   │   ├── ...
 │   │   │   ├── Image256.jpg